KREMLIN TIDE

 “This ol’ thing?
 Yeah, but I ain’t got no more, and a pretty girl like you in this car can get whatever you want.
 I think it’s called sophistication.”

-That butter teeth stained smile beamed as she stroked her stringy and unkempt blonde hair that simultaneously pointed in all directions.
+That butter, teeth-stained smile beamed as she stroked her stringy and unkempt blonde hair that simultaneously pointed in all directions.

 “C’mon, sweetie, mama’s got withdrawals to calm down!
-I can smoke ‘em out or trade ‘em in for a little rustle in the hay with a boy toy if ya’ know what I mean.”
+I can smoke ‘em out or trade ‘em in for a little rustle in the hay with a boy toy, if ya’ know what I mean.”

 The old woman thrust both arms into the car for Anastasiya’s purse.
 The Jaguar owner fought off one hand and arm, which found her change purse but used her own hand and arm to grasp a Walther P22 pistol.
-The beggar’s fear-filled brown eyes said as much as her retracted arms and hands positioned in defense before her haggard face.
+Now, the beggar’s fear-filled brown eyes said as much as her retracted arms and hands positioned in defense before her haggard face.

 “Oh God, if you’re in the parkin’ lot, help me!”